-Relax and detox in South Austin’s most spacious, high quality, infrared sauna!
+Relax and detox in South Austin’s most spacious, high quality, full spectrum infrared sauna!
 You or up to five of your favorite people can relax and detox in today’s most popular and health benefiting sauna.
-Infrared saunas have been shown to help with pain, weight loss, detox, skin health, and cardiovascular health.
+Infrared saunas can help with pain, weight loss, detox, skin health, cardiovascular health, and more.
 Check out the details below!

 Shower and separate lounge area available before or after your sauna session.

 Each additional person (1/2 price)

 Call to book your favorite group of 4-5 people!

 |Time In Sauna||Private Sessions||

 Each Additional Person in Your Party 1/2 off!

 Purchase a series of 5 at 20% off.

 Purchase a series of 10 at 40% off.

 Purchase a monthly pass for $199 – any session length, once per day max.